harita-gr/locker-application/Phase1_Project/README.md

 ![imgingest-2580920386312222642](https://user-images.githubusercontent.com/61909695/94593598-ef723c80-02a6-11eb-9a58-3273012e5bd1.png)

-This is a prototye Locker application developed for **Lockedme.com** , a product of Company Lockers Pvt.
+This is a prototye File Management Locker application developed for **Lockedme.com** , a product of Company Lockers Pvt.
 Ltd.

 ## About the application
 The application is designed to assist the user by providing a locker service for storing their data files hence ensuring privacy and security.